bionlplab/medtext/medtext-docs/developer_guide.md

 ## Development Installation

 These are development setup.
-If you are a contributor to RadText, it might a be a good idea to follow these guidelines as well.
+If you are a contributor to medtext, it might a be a good idea to follow these guidelines as well.

 To follow these instructions you will need a Unix/Linux system, or